c-smile/sciter-js-sdk/docs/md/README.md

 * #### `scanf(format:string, input: string) : [...]`

   Takes *input* string and parses it according the *format* specification using C-style [scanf conventions](https://en.cppreference.com/w/c/io/fscanf).
 Returns list (array) of successfully parsed values.

+## JSON

+* #### `JSON.parse(text, [reviver:function]): JSON` Parses a JSON string, constructing the value or object described by the string.
+An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.

+* #### `JSON.stringify(object, [replacer:function])` Converts a JavaScript object or value to a JSON string, optionally replacing values if a replacer function is specified or optionally including only the specified properties if a replacer array is specified.

 ## global properties